rust-lang/book/second-edition/src/ch01-02-hello-world.md

 program.
 Everything is a tradeoff in language design.

-Just compiling with `rustc` is fine for simple programs, but as your project grows, you'll want to be able to manage all of the options your project has and make it easy to share your code with other people and projects.
-Next, we'll introduce you to a tool called Cargo, which will help you write real-world Rust programs.
+Just compiling with `rustc` is fine for simple programs, but as your project grows, you’ll want to be able to manage all of the options your project has and make it easy to share your code with other people and projects.
+Next, we’ll introduce you to a tool called Cargo, which will help you write real-world Rust programs.